5 Tips for Dating Safely Online

 - Use the 3 Date Rule.
 It might be tempting to hook up with someone on the first date especially if there is mutual attraction and if you’ve been texting for days but use the 3 Date Rule.
 If someone is willing to date you in public 3 times without any expectations for sex, money or wanting to go to your residence, they might be a person worth investing your time in.
 Set clear expectations when you first meet someone online and if they can’t respect you then they might not be worth dating.

-Author: Lyris Steuber, MS, LMFT is a Lake Mary Child Play Therapist & Teen Counselor with Total Life Counseling Center.
-If you’re looking for Lake Mary Adolescent Coaching Services or Lake Mary Child Teen Counseling our experts can be reached at (407) 248-0030.
+Author: Lyris Steuber, MS, LMFT is a Lake Mary Child Play Therapist, Teen & Relationship Counselor with Total Life Counseling Center.
+If you’re looking for Lake Mary Relationship Coaching Services or Lake Mary Child Teen Counseling our experts can be reached at (407) 248-0030.